-- Bachelor’s degree: The first step of getting into the social work profession is to obtain a Bachelor’s degree in social work from the college and university in Ireland such as University of Dublin, University College Cork, and Dublin City College, etc.
+- Bachelor’s degree: The first step of getting into the social work profession is to obtain a Bachelor’s degree in social work from a college and university in Ireland such as the University of Dublin, University College Cork, Dublin City College, etc.

-- Master’s degree: Whether a student completes his bachelor’s in social work or in another field, he is eligible to apply for a master’s degree course in social work.
-There are a huge number of colleges in Ireland which provides online and on-campus masters in social work.
+- Master’s degree: Whether a student completes his bachelor’s in social work or another field, he is eligible to apply for a master’s degree course in social work.
+There are a huge number of colleges in Ireland that provides online and on-campus masters in social work.

-If one student has completed BSW prior to applying for graduate school then he may eligible for advance one-year’s social work graduate course rather than they have to complete a 2-year course.
+If one student has completed BSW before applying for graduate school then he may eligible for an advanced one-year’s social work graduate course rather than they have to complete a 2-year course.

-The curriculum of the graduate social worker course is combined with classroom learning with field learning.
+The curriculum of the graduate social worker course is combined classroom learning with field learning.
 One can choose a clinical focus or macro concentration as per their interest.
-By learning these courses in social work, students will get knowledge of a wide range: Psychology, Legal Studies, Creative skills (Music, Drama, Art), Sociology and Social Policy, and Principles of professional practise etc.
+By learning these courses in social work, students will get knowledge of a wide range: Psychology, Legal Studies, Creative skills (Music, Drama, Art), Sociology and Social Policy, Principles of professional practice, etc.

 In Ireland, if you want to practice as a social worker then the minimum required qualification is 3-year, level-7course.
 If one gets a level-8 qualification then it can lead them to a management level course.

 - Get your license in your state: Once you have completed your degree courses, you are required for the social work licensing to ensure safe professional practice.
-There are numbers of licensing available such as initial license, licensure for a clinical social worker, and license in a social worker with a bachelor’s degree and master’s degree.
+There are several licenses available such as an initial license, licensure for a clinical social worker, and license for a social worker with a bachelor’s degree and master’s degree.

-- Initial License: One bachelor in social worker requires becoming a licensed social worker as per the state and is referred to as a Licensed Baccalaureate Social Worker (LBSW).
+- Initial License: One bachelor’s in social work requires becoming a licensed social worker as per the state and is referred to as a Licensed Baccalaureate Social Worker (LBSW).
 To get an initial license, one has to work under the administration of a clinical social worker.

-- Master License: One who wants to apply for the master or graduates social work license must have an initial license and a degree in social work can apply for a master or graduate social work license, is referred to as Licensed Master Social Work (LMSW).
+- Master License: One who wants to apply for a master’s or graduates social work license must have an initial license and a degree in social work can apply for a master’s or graduate social work license, which is referred to as Licensed Master Social Work (LMSW).
 One has to complete field experience and an examination to get this license.

-- Endorsement: There is no such procedure to transfer one state social work license to another state.
+- Endorsement: There is no such procedure to transfer one state’s social work license to another state.
 States require submitting certain information and transcript to apply for the license of that particular state.

-- A social worker in Ireland can apply for extra accreditation and certification through the NationalAssociation of Social Worker.
+- A social worker in Ireland can apply for extra accreditation and certification through the NationalAssociation of Social Workers.

-- Obtain employment: A social worker plays a very important role, which plans and provides the care to the clients and fulfils their social and needs.
+- Obtain employment: A social worker plays a very important role, which planning and providing care to the clients and fulfilling their social needs.

-There are many different areas to work as a social after getting a BA (Hons) Level-8 degree including work in detention schools of young people; help for homeless people, alcohol and drug-addicted people; adoption and fostering agencies; women’s-refuges; care of people with physical or intellectual disabilities; probation and welfare agencies and travel centres; children and adolescents in residential care; school completion programme.
+There are many different areas to work as a social after getting a BA (Hons) Level-8 degree including work in detention schools for young people; helping homeless people, alcohol and drug-addicted people; adoption and fostering agencies; women’s refuges; care of people with physical or intellectual disabilities; probation and welfare agencies and travel centres; children and adolescents in residential care; school completion programme.

-The students who pursue a master’s in social work programme has more opportunities such as therapeutic childcare, child protection, young and youth studies, addiction studies, guidance counselling, social work, child, family and community studies, play therapy, occupational therapy, counselling and psychotherapy.
+The students who pursue a master’s in social work programme have more opportunities such as therapeutic childcare, child protection, young and youth studies, addiction studies, guidance counselling, social work, child, family, and community studies, play therapy, and occupational therapy, counselling, and psychotherapy.

-Which type of courses Ireland colleges offer in Social Work?
+Which type of courses do Ireland colleges offer in Social Work?

-There are different colleges and universities that can help you in acquiring different degrees in the field of Social Work.
+Some different colleges and universities can help you in acquiring different degrees in the field of Social Work.
 We are enlisting some of them, that might be helpful for you: